Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_thunderbird_windows/guide.en-us.md

 ---
-title: 'MX Plan - Setting up your email address on Thunderbird for Windows'
+title: 'MX Plan - Setting up your email account on Thunderbird for Windows'
-excerpt: 'Learn how to set up your MX Plan email address on Thunderbird for Windows'
+excerpt: 'Find out how to set up your MX Plan email address on Thunderbird for Windows'
 updated: 2025-09-19
 ---